-Jordan Historical Park (4.80 acres) is located in Uptown Sedona near the end of Jordan Road at 735 Jordan Road.
+Jordan Historical Park is 4.8acres and is located in Uptown Sedona near the end of Jordan Road.
 The park is open daily from dawn until dusk with no admission fee.
-The park features interpretive nature trails, picnic tables, a large fruit orchard and a museum.
+It features interpretive nature trails, picnic tables, a large fruit orchard and a museum.

-This park is the site of the former homestead of Walter and Ruth Jordan and the current site of the Sedona Heritage Museum.
-The focus of the museum is on the Pioneers of the Sedona area, from the earliest settlers in the 1870s through the heyday of western film making in the 1950s.
-The museum is open daily from 11:00 a.m. to 3:00 p.m.
+The park is the site of the former homestead of Walter and Ruth Jordan and the current site of the Sedona Heritage Museum.
+The museum is focused on Sedona's pioneers, from the earliest settlers in the 1870s through the heyday of western film making in the 1950s.
+The museum is open daily from 11 a.m. to 3 p.m.

 - Tour group specials

 - For information call (928) 282-7038 or visit the Sedona Heritage Museum website.